HL7/fhir-cow-ig/input/pagecontent/index.md

 * Order initiation - mechanisms that are important to consider before an order is active - while orthogonal to the order execution, order creation is a common need and some basic guidance is presented.

-* Order grouping - superficial guidance on grouping (multi-item orders) - also orthogonal to the execution of the workflows, but guidance is given to ensure correct order execution and tracking for single- and multi-item orders.
+* Order grouping - description on mechanisms for order grouping (multi-item orders) - also orthogonal to the execution of the workflows, but guidance is given to ensure correct order execution and tracking for single- and multi-item orders.

 * Request notification – A Placer notifies a (potential) Fulfiller of a request, including necessary supporting information for assessing fulfillment.